IvanBashkirov/Ableton-Live-MIDI-Remote-Scripts/readme.md

 Stage 2: Setting up the control surface script

 1. Download Nektar Pacer folder from the repository
-2. Find your Ableton Live in Applications folder.
-Right click the app -> Show Package Contents.
+2. Find your Ableton Live app in Applications folder.
+Right-click the app -> Show Package Contents.
 Navigate to Contents/App-Resources/MIDI Remote Scripts.
 Drop the Nektar Pacer folder into the MIDI Remote Scripts folder.
 3. Start Ableton Live.
 Go to Preferences -> Link/MIDI tab.
 Under Control Surface dropdown you should now see Nektar Pacer option.
 Choose that.
 Set Input and Output to PACER (MIDI1).
 Below enable "Track" and "Remote" options for Nektar_Pacer Input (PACER (MIDI1)).
 Enable "Sync" and "Remote" for Nektar_Pacer Output (PACER(MIDI1)).

 That's it!
 You should now be able to use the Pacer as discribed above.